graphistry/graphistry-js/README.md

   * `npm install '@graphistry/client-api-react'`
   * `import { Graphistry } from '@graphistry/client-api-react';` + variants for different bundling formats
   * See [client-api-react](projects/client-api-react/README.md) and [interactive storybook docs](https://graphistry.github.io/graphistry-js/)
+* [node-api](projects/node-api/README.md): Node.js bindings, including optional Typescript support
+  * `npm install '@graphistry/node-api'`
+  * `import { Client, Dataset, File, FileType } from '@graphistry/node-api'`

 ### Architecture

 You can think of Graphistry as a live data version of Google Maps.

+Clientside (client-api & client-api-react):

 * Graphistry runs as an embedded iframe that streams live with your Graphistry server
 * GraphistryJS runs as a lightweight JavaScript library in your application.
 It simplifies creating the iframe, uploading data for visualization as needed, and sending the iframe messages to control style and interactions
 * GraphistryJS can be used to upload and view new visualizations, or run sessions for existing uploads, including those from other clients
 * User and GraphistryJS interactions will transparently leverage the Graphistry server as needed, such as for loading a graph, running analytics, drilling into data, and saving settings

+Serverside (node-api):

+* GraphistryJS can be used to upload new files and stitch them into graph datasets
+* The resulting server item IDs can be sent to browsers for embedding either as iframe URLs or GraphistryJS IDs, or additional server-side manipulations

+### Decoupling uploads from downloads

+To support server-acceleration and fast interactions, Graphistry decouples uploads from downloads

+#### Uploads:

+* Multiple upload formats are possible, but we recommend parquet & arrow for the best performance and high reliability
+* Uploads are possible from browser clients (CSP/CORS support), but we generally recommend server<>server communications for better speed
+* Different datasets may reuse the same file.
+Datasets are generally just a small amount of metadata, so for best performance, try to upload new datasets for existing files, instead of reuploading the files as well.

+#### Downloads:

+* Client sessions connect to previously uploaded datasets and their files
+* Client session configurations can override settings initially defined during the upload phase

 ### Security

 * You can configure your Graphistry server to run as http, https, or both
 * Uploads require authentication
+  * The `node-api` client already uses the new JWT-based protocol ("API 3")
-  * Deprecated: The JavaScript convenience APIs still use the deprecrated "API 1" protocol (key-based), which lacks JWT-based authentication and authorization
+  * Deprecated: The clientside JavaScript convenience APIs still use the deprecrated "API 1" protocol (key-based), which lacks JWT-based authentication and authorization
-  * We recommend instead using `fetch` or other HTTP callers to directly invoke the REST API
+    * We recommend clients instead use `fetch` or other HTTP callers to directly invoke the REST API: See how the `node-api` performs it
-  * The JavaScript APIs will updated to the new JWT method alongside recent CORS and SSO updates; contact staff if you desire assistance
+    * The client JavaScript APIs will updated to the new JWT method alongside recent CORS and SSO updates; contact staff if you desire assistance
 * Sessions are based on unguessable web keys: sharing a secret ID means sharing read access
 * Datasets are immutable and thus their integrity is safe for sharing, while session state (e.g., filters) are writable: share a copy when in doubt